teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ## Additional Experiments
 I attempted to see if increasing the cost of actions in the future would result in a quicker response

+### Determine if curve is concave to left or right and adjust car to inside of curve

+### Use different order polynomial fit

+### No braking

+### Timesteps

+Experimentally found the following optimal settings for timesteps based on desired velocity.

 ### CTE